 Below is my step-by-step tutorial.
 Ready to begin?
 Okay, let’s go!

-Preparing Your Piece of Wood
+Preparing Your Craft Wood

 1 Cut the piece of wood to your desired size.
 To determine the right dimensions for your board, consider where you will display the frame and also the size of the easel you will be using.

 Next, spray or brush on your paint.
 You can use a varnish or nothing at all.
 Allow adequate drying time for any finishes.
 Be sure to read the paint or varnish instructions.

-Decoupage with Mod Podge
+Directions to Decoupage with Mod Podge

 2 Cut the decorative paper to fit just shy of the dimensions of your frame’s front surface.
-You can use paper scissors, but if you are looking for a straight cut it’s best to use an Xacto blade with a straightedge on a safe cutting surface.
+You can use paper scissors, but if you are looking for a straight cut it’s best to use a Xacto blade with a straightedge on a safe cutting surface.

 Spread the back of the paper with a medium layer of paste.
 Next, brush a layer of Mod Podge on the front of the frame.
 Smooth it with your brush.
 Work fast as it drys quickly.
 Place the paper in place and quickly adjust if necessary.
 Use a brayer roller to gently smooth out the paper.

 Let dry a little, then, if you choose, do another coat.
 (See Mod Podge Rocks on YouTube for great video tutorials.)

 Attaching the Ribbon and Clip

 Drill the 2 holes, (vertically aligned) that will hold onto the ribbon.
 You could nail or hot glue the ribbon on, but I prefer the wire method because it is more secure and easy to adjust later if you need to replace the ribbon, etc.

-4 Next, get your final photo or just a temporary photograph that is the same size that you intend to use.
+4 Meanwhile, get your final photo or just a temporary photograph that is the same size that you intend to use.
 Attach your clip to the top center.
 Lay it on the frame exactly where you want it.
 Mark the spot where the hot glue or screw will go with a pencil stroke.

 Cut a strip of ribbon long enough for your frame, plus a bit of extra for safety’s sake.
 Shape and scrunch the ribbon in the middle so it lays nicely, then tightly wrap the wire around the center and twist in the back to secure.

 Hot glue your embellishments on.
-Get creative and consider using buttons, old jewelry, fabric trims, craft pieces, or a combination of all of these items.
+Above all, have fun and get creative!
+Consider using buttons, old jewelry, fabric trims, craft pieces, or a combination of all of these items.

 Thanks for visiting!

-* Some products contain affiliate links.
+Some text contains affiliate links.
 See the shop page for more information.